College Factual by our College Data Analytics Team

 Franklin College of Indiana is a fairly small private not-for-profit college located in the suburb of Franklin.
 This college ranks 28th out of 42 schools for overall quality in the state of Indiana.

-There were approximately 24 communication & journalism students who graduated with this degree at Franklin College of Indiana in the most recent year we have data available.
-Students who receive their degree from the communication & journalism program make an average of $36,429 in the first couple years of working.
+There were roughly 18 communication & journalism students who graduated with this degree at Franklin College of Indiana in the most recent year we have data available.
+Students who receive their degree from the communication & journalism program earn about $36,429 for their early career.

 More information about a degree in communication & journalism from Franklin College